eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 ### What optimization does Gossibhub provide?

 **Approach 1:** Maintain a fully connected mesh (all peers connected to each other 1:1), which scales poorly (O(n^2)).
 Why this scales poorly?
-Each node may recieve the same message from other (n-1) nodes , hence wasting a lot of bandwidth.
-If the message is a block data, then the wasted bandwith is exponentially large.
+Each node may receive the same message from other (n-1) nodes , hence wasting a lot of bandwidth.
+If the message is a block data, then the wasted bandwidth is exponentially large.

 **Approach 2:** Pubsub (Publish-Subscribe Model) messaging pattern is used where senders (publishers) don’t send messages directly to receivers (subscribers).
 Instead, messages are published to a common channel (or topic), and subscribers receive messages from that channel without direct interaction with the publisher.
 The nodes mesh with a particular number of other nodes for a topic, and those with other nodes.
 Hence, allowing more efficient message passing.